cancerberoSgx/yamat/README.md

 yamat unlink

 # publish all packages to npmjs.org.
 If a package is not meant to be published just
-# add "private": false to its package.json
+# add "private": false to its package.json.
+We execute it with  --break-on-error no
+# because private packages will give error if we try to publish them:
-yamat run npm publish
+yamat --break-on-error no run npm publish

 # link packages locally again to keep developing:
 yamat link